Nihilantropy/Inception/README.md

 ## What is VSFTPD? 🚀

 VSFTPD (Very Secure FTP Daemon) is a secure and stable FTP server.
-In our Inception infrastructure, it provides file transfer capabilities for WordPress, enabling secure file uploads and management through FTP protocol while maintaining proper permissions and security.
+In our Inception infrastructure, it provides file transfer capabilities for WordPress over FTPS (FTP over SSL/TLS), enabling secure encrypted file uploads and management while maintaining proper permissions and security.

 <!--=====================================
 =         CORE FUNCTIONALITY          =